Bira/octopus-carnival/_drafts/dfrpg-adventurers-druid.md

 These vows notably _don't_ include avoiding equipment made out of metal, which would be a very bad idea in this game.
-But you can choose to have a vow to follow a vegetarian diet or never sleep indoors.
+But you can choose to have a vow to follow a vegetarian diet (which raises your cost of living) or never sleep indoors.

 ## Skills